 The AFS “Northwester” Bus, serving Northwest Philadelphia

 We provide an in-house school bus option to families coming from Northwest Philadelphia.
-This bus route now takes on new importance as the School District of Philadelphia has shifted their bus arrival time to 9:30am, well past the start of our school day, and will pick up at 4:30pm.
 We are happy to be able to offer the Northwester bus once again.
 This is not a door-to-door service.
 Stops include: Chestnut Hill West station, Trolley Car Diner, Portions of Allens Lane and Wissahickon Ave., and all of Washington Lane.
 Please complete this form if you are interested in the Northwester service or contact the AFS Transportation Office.